Pike96/UHistory/README.md

 - Read saved history on Goolge Drive (UI from [iBROWSE]).

-- Only 1 computer's backup every month.
+- Only 1 PC backup every month.
+Sign out on unwanted PCs.

 ## Log